Saturday, January 31, 2026

 Directions:

+In a medium saucepan over medium-low heat, melt the butter.
 Add the chopped mushrooms, garlic powder, onion powder, pepper, and salt.
-Stir and cook for 2–3 minutes until fragrant.
+Cook for 2–3 minutes, stirring occasionally, until fragrant.

 Sprinkle the flour over the mushroom mixture and stir well to combine.
 Cook for about 1 minute to remove the raw flour taste.